AdobeDocs/marketo.de-DE/help/marketo/product-docs/web-personalization/rtp-tag-implementation/implementing-rtp-on-marketo-landing-pages.md

    ![](assets/image2015-4-26-18-3a27-3a4.png)

-1. Nehmen Sie Ihre Vorlagenänderungen an der **HTML Source** Registerkarte.
+1. Nehmen Sie Ihre Vorlagenänderungen an der **HTML-Source** Registerkarte.

    ![](assets/image2015-4-26-18-3a28-3a17.png)